hypoport/slack-wps-py/README.md

 | `/wps <status> from <date1> to <date2>` | sets _\<status\>_ for the specified range |
 | `/wps <status> on <date>` | sets _\<status\>_ on the specified date |

-## requesting status of colleagues or groups
+## requesting status of colleagues, groups or members of a channel

 | command | description |
 | ---- | ---- |